 When you run an internet speed test, the testing site transfers a file from a nearby test server over the internet to your computer and measures how long it takes.
 That gives you your download speed.
 Then that same file is transferred back to the server again to measure the upload speed.
 The test will automatically select the closest server, which will typically be in a nearby city.

-When it’s finished testing, you’ll see your results as two numbers reflecting the download and upload speeds.
+When the test is done, you’ll see your results as two numbers reflecting the download and upload speeds.
 One megabit is roughly equal to 1,000 kilobits, which means 1 Mbps is 1,000 times faster than 1 Kbps.
 Similarly, 1 Gbps is 1,000 times faster than 1 Mbps.

 On your internet plan, you may see something like 40/20 Mbps (or “40 by 20 Megs” in the industry lingo).
 This is shorthand for 40 Mbps of download bandwidth and 20 Mbps of upload bandwidth.
 These “asymmetrical” speeds put the “A” in ADSL connections, which have higher downstream bandwidth than upstream bandwidth.